xiaofangxd/EMTNRCD/README.md

 # EMTNRCD

-We provided a matlab implementation for EMTNRCD based on PlatEMO.
+We provided a matlab implementation for EMTNRCD based on PlatEMO[[PlatEMO](https://github.com/BIMK/PlatEMO)].
 In this code, NSGAII and SparseEA is considered a basic multiobjective optimizer.

 ## Getting started